wovo/2018-embo/docs/getting-started.md

   - after some activity in the lower part of the IDE window the LED on the Arduino board should start blinking

+Recommended:
+  - a good text editor, my preference is UltraEdit

+When last-minute or even on-the-spot changes are made, those are made available through github.
+To update, execute the "git pull" command inside the specific library (2018-embo, bmptk, hwcpp, hwlib), or double-click the _pull.bat.

 FYI, the zip
   - adds the libraries and examples from github.com/wovo (2018-embo, bmptk, hwcpp, hwlib)